LAB02-Research/DeepL-Translator/README.md

 ### Why?

 [DeepL](https://deepl.com) provides AI/ML translation services.
 They differ from for example Google Translate in that they don't translate *as-is*, but also contextually.
 I've been using it a lot for translating from and into French, and it's truly amazing what they can do.
-It's possible to translate entire documents as well, preserving the layout in the process.
+Besides plain text, it's also possible to translate entire documents, preserving the layout in the process.

-DeepL offers a Windows client for their translation services, but it doesn't support the API, only regular subscriptions.
+DeepL offers a Windows app for their translation services, but that client doesn't support the API, only regular subscriptions.
 Using the API can be more cost efficient for both the free and pro subscriptions: the free subscription offers 500.000 characters per month, which can be used for both documents and text.
 The pro subscription charges per character, instead of having to pay a set price monthly regardless of usage.

-I'm not a fan of their current Windows client, so I wrote a quick API client I'd want to use.
-As it goes I ended up with a complete application, and decided to share it here.
-Might be of use to someone :)
+So, since there isn't an API client available yet, I built one that I'd want to use.
+It even has a feature that DeepL doesn't provide yet: translating webpages!
+It uses Firefox's *reading mode* engine to reduce the amount of characters, and make it easy for you to read the translation.

 **Note: regardless of how it may seem, I'm not affiliated with DeepL in any way.
 I did not get a dime for writing this.**
 If you appreciate my work, I'd appreciate a coffee!